kumaresaanst/Classification-Regression-analysis-in-Scikit-learn-/README.md

 I have attached here both classification and regression dataset - Both test and train in two separate folders.

-Please note that these are basic level of analysis in python using simple machine learning lib.
+Please note that these are basic level of analysis in python using simple machine learning libs.
 So it will be useful for beginners to start practising with data science coding.